cysouw/diathesis/text/c12_zuInfinitive.md

 - Unser Quartier lag in einem Kellergeschoß, und mein Zimmer ging nicht zu verschließen.^[~~DWDS~~: Liliencron, Adda Freifrau von: Krieg und Frieden, Erinnerungen aus dem Leben einer Offiziersfrau.
 In: Simons, Oliver (Hg.)
 Deutsche Autobiographien 1690--1930, Berlin: Directmedia Publ.
 2004 [1912], S. 45055.]
 - Was einmal geschehen, das geht nicht zu ändern.^[~~DWDS~~: Wander, Karl Friedrich Wilhelm (Hrsg.): Deutsches Sprichwörter-Lexikon.
 Bd.
 1. Leipzig, 1867.]

 ###      --- [ OBJ > SBJ > ADJ ] --- {.unnumbered}

-### [ NA | pN ] *sein+zu‑In­fi­ni­tiv* Passive (*Modalpassiv*) {#sec:zuinfinitiv-sein-passive}
+### [ NA | pN ] *sein+zu‑In­fi­ni­tiv* Modal passive {#sec:zuinfinitiv-sein-passive}

-When used with transitive verbs, the *sein+zu‑In­fi­ni­tiv* construction is a passive diathesis with a modal meaning.
+When used with transitive verbs, the *sein+zu‑In­fi­ni­tiv* construction is a passive diathesis with a modal meaning, which I propose to call ~~Modalpassiv~~ in German.
 A passive is defined here as a promotion of the accusative object to nominative subject and the demotion (and possibly complete deletion) of the original subject.
 Authors that argue against a passive status for this construction simply use other criteria for what counts as "passive" [cf. @holl2010: 19].

 Depending on the context, various modal interpretations are possible for the *sein+zu‑In­fi­ni­tiv* construction, as illustrated in [@next].
 These examples show a *müssen* interpretation in [@next a], a *dürfen* interpretation in [@next b], a *können* interpretation in [@next c] and a *nicht brauchen* interpretation in [@next d].
 The *müssen* and *können* interpretations appear to be the most frequent.